sxyazi/yazi/config/docs/keymap.md

 - delete: Delete the selected characters.

-  - `--cut`: Cut the selected characters into the clipboard, instead of only deleting them.
+  - `--cut`: Cut the selected characters into clipboard, instead of only deleting them.
   - `--insert`: Delete and enter insert mode.

 - yank: Copy the selected characters.